guerro323/EudiFramework/README.md

 # Eudi
-Eudi is framework for writing high performant multi-threaded code in Unity3D.
+Eudi is a framework for writing high performant multi-threaded code in Unity3D.

 Imagine if you had a lot of entities that cause a lot of impact performance, mostly because the logic script is eating a lot of the performance.
 It would be great if it was possible to have separate the logic and the render part, right?
 Then this framework is for you!